Learn at Your Own Pace

 What if I have previous college or work experience?

 Students who have previous college and work experience should review our Credit for Prior Learning information.

 Chat with an Admissions Rep

 Explore career possibilities and prepare for entering college.

-Call the Welcome Center at 715-365-4493 to schedule an appointment or send them an email below.
+Call or text the Welcome Center at 715-365-4493 to schedule an appointment or send an email below.